sweet potato dog treats

 • Preheat the air fryer for 5 minutes as per manufacturers instructions.

-• In a large mixing bowl added the mashed sweet potato, egg and coconut flour.
+• In a large mixing bowl added the sweet potato puree, egg and coconut flour.
 Mix well into a dough.

 • Use a cookie cutter to cut out shapes from the dough.